Introduction

 The shortage of cardiologists in nearly half of U.S. counties presents a formidable challenge to public health, particularly for those at risk of cardiovascular diseases.

-As research continues to illuminate the scope of this issue, efforts must intensify to develop sustainable solutions that ensure equitable access to life-saving heart care across all communities.
+As research continues to illuminate the scope of this issue, it becomes clear that efforts must intensify to develop sustainable solutions that ensure equitable access to life-saving heart care across all communities.

 By addressing these disparities proactively, healthcare providers and policymakers can mitigate the adverse impacts of cardiology deserts and pave the way for healthier futures nationwide.